RWTH-EBC/TEASER/doc/index.rst

 allows the creation of archetype buildings as well as the representation of existing buildings and the calculation of simulation parameters for reduced oder models.
-It is being developed at the `E.ON Energy Research center, Institute for Energy Efficient Buildings and Indoor Climate, RWTH Aachen University <https://www.ebc.eonerc.rwth-aachen.de/cms/~dmzz/E-ON-ERC-EBC/?lidx=1>`_.
+It is being developed at the `E.ON Energy Research Center, Institute for Energy Efficient Buildings and Indoor Climate, RWTH Aachen University <https://www.ebc.eonerc.rwth-aachen.de/cms/~dmzz/E-ON-ERC-EBC/?lidx=1>`_.